 All processing happens within 24 hours of harvest, so the tea maker must move quickly.
 Depending on the style and region, sometimes the first step is to give the harvest a short, soft wither to allow the leaf to become more pliable and easy to shape.
 In India and Nepal, it’s more common to skip the wither and move straight to the next step, which is the defining one for green teas: heat treatment.

-1-Heat Differentiates Green Tea Vs. Black Tea
+1-Heat Stops A Green Tea From Becoming A Black Tea

 The application of heat to the fragile, unrolled and unoxidized leaf is crucial to making green tea.
 With black and oolong teas, the leaf is first rolled to break open the cell walls before any heat is applied, triggering an oxidation reaction that makes the leaf black.
 With green teas, hitting the leaf with heat turns off the enzyme that catalyzes the oxidation reaction, preserving the chlorophyll that gives green tea its name.